catamphetamine/react-time-ago/README.md

 // By default outputs a verbose date. verboseDateTimeFormat : PropTypes.object,

-// How often to update all `<TimeAgo/>`s on a page.
+// How often to update all `<ReactTimeAgo/>` elements on a page.
-// (once a minute by default)
-updateInterval : PropTypes.number,
+// (is once in a minute by default) updateInterval : PropTypes.number,

-// Set to `false` to disable automatic refresh as time goes by. tick : PropTypes.bool,
+// Set to `false` to disable automatic refresh of
+// `<ReactTimeAgo/>` elements on a page as time goes by.
+// (is `true` by default)
+tick : PropTypes.bool,

+// (advanced)
 // React Component to wrap the resulting `<time/>` React Element.
 // Receives `verboseDate` and `children` properties.
 // `verboseDate` can be used for displaying verbose date label
 // in an "on mouse over" (or "on touch") tooltip.
-// See "./source/WithTooltip.js" for usage example.
+// See "./source/ReactTimeAgoWithTooltip.js" for usage example.
 container : PropTypes.func,

 // CSS `style` object.
 // E.g. `{ color: white }`.
 style : PropTypes.object,

-// CSS class name
+// CSS class name.
 className : PropTypes.string
 ```